shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 ## Find what setting controls the +New Task button

 Toolkit pipeline configurations are used to customize environments to meet your pipeline's needs.
 A pipeline configuration can override default Shotgun integration settings, varying as much or as little as necessary to meet the needs of a project’s pipeline.
 This structure allows configurations to be lightweight, adding only the settings that are different from the default values in the Shotgun core code.
-For this exercise, you will override the default setting for adding a new task.
+In this exercise, we want to turn off the Workfiles app's **+New Task** button, but before we can do so, we need to figure out which configuration setting controls it.

 **Step 11:** Select the **>** at the top right of the **File Open** window next to **Project (name of project)**.